Diophantine property of matrices and attractors of projective iterated function systems in $\mathbb{RP}^1$: Introduction and main results

-An alternative, but closely related viewpoint, is to consider the linear cocycle $A: \Lam^\Z\to SL_d(\R)$ over the shift on $\Lam^\Z$, defined by $A(\bi) = A_{i_1}$.
-Strict contractivity of the projective IFS turns out to be equivalent to {\em uniform hyperbolicity} of the cocycle \cite{BG2009}.
-Here we restrict ourselves to the case of $d=2$, which was investigated in great detail by Avila, Bochi, and Yoccoz \cite{ABY2010}.
-There is a natural identification between $[0, \pi)$ and the projective space $\RP^1$.
-Below we use this identification freely, and whenever necessary we view $[0, \pi)$ as $\mathbb{R} / \pi \mathbb{Z}$.
-For $A\in GL_2(\R)$ denote the action of $A$ on $[0, \pi)\cong \RP^1$ by the symbol $\varphi_A$.
+An alternative, but closely related viewpoint, is to consider the linear cocycle $A: \Lam^\Z\to SL_d(\R)$ over the shift on $\Lam^\Z$, defined by $A(\bi) = A_{i_1}$, see \cite{BG2009}.
+Here we restrict ourselves to the case of $d=2$, which was investigated in great detail by Yoccoz \cite{Yoccoz2004} and Avila, Bochi, and Yoccoz \cite{ABY2010}.